saadu35/Pizza-Sales-Report/README.md

 ### KPI’s Requirements

-We need to analyze key indicators for our pizza sales data to gain insights into our business performance.
-Specifically, we want to calculate the following metrics:
+I analyze key indicators for our pizza sales data to gain insights into the business performance.
+Specifically, i want to calculate the following metrics:

 **1. Total Revenue:**
 - The sum of the total price of all pizza orders.